 Intelligent transportation is the use of various intelligent technologies and equipment to promote the digitization, networking, and intelligence of transportation.
 Among them, networking is crucial to the development of intelligent transportation.
 The use of the Internet of Things can make all links and aspects of transportation successfully networked, which can not only effectively enhance traffic supervision and upgrade traffic services, but also further improve the existing traffic formats.
 The application of the Intelligent Transportation System (ITS) in urban traffic is reflected in the microscopic traffic information collection, traffic control, guidance, etc. It improves the efficiency of the traffic system by improving the effective use and management of traffic information, mainly by the input of information collection, strategy control, output execution, data transmission, and communication between subsystems and other subsystems.
 The information collection subsystem collects vehicle and road information through sensors, and the strategy control subsystem calculates the optimal solution according to the set target using the calculation method and outputs control signals to the execution subsystem to guide and control the passage of vehicles to achieve the preset the goal.

 A smart grid is a power grid system that realizes energy resource development, conversion power generation, power transmission, distribution, power supply, power sales, and power consumption through information technology, and the goal of saving electricity.
 The benefits of smart grids lie in reducing carbon dioxide emissions, saving energy, and reducing power outages, and the investment required to build a smart grid is spent on terminal power distribution systems and terminal information systems on power facilities, a large part of which is invested in sensor networks above.
 The construction of a sensor network is an important part of smart grid transformation, and the key is to introduce sensors into the hierarchical structure of grids at all levels.
-The perception layer, network layer, and application layer of WSN are the three layers of the smart grid.
+The perception layer, network layer, and application layer of wireless sensor networks, (WSNs) are the three layers of the smart grid.
 Among them, the perception layer includes two-dimensional code tags and readers, RFID tags and readers, cameras, various sensors, and sensor networks.
 The function of the WSN perception layer is to perceive and identify objects and collect and capture information.

 Smart buildings are different from smart homes and refer specifically to non-residential buildings such as office buildings, shopping malls, and hotels.
 Devices in these buildings are connected to sensors that can provide energy consumption information and automatically make decisions to optimize operations.
 A range of networked sensors collects environmental information, as well as data about building operations and usage.
-This information can either be processed at the edge or sent to a central BMS system running locally or in the cloud.
+This information can either be processed at the edge or sent to a central building management system (BMS) running locally or in the cloud.
 This information is then used to trigger automated actions to adjust the HVAC system, lighting system, and many other devices in the building.
 Buildings can become intelligent by creating cross-connections between different subsystems with sensors, actuators, and controllers.

 Smart farming, also known as precision farming, uses minimal resources such as water, fertilizer, and seeds to maximize yields.
 By deploying sensors and mapping fields, agricultural workers are beginning to understand the growth process of crops from a microscopic perspective, scientifically conserve resources, and reduce their impact on the environment.
 Many sensing technologies are used in precision agriculture, and they provide data that can help monitor and optimize crops and adapt to changing environmental factors.
 These include position sensors, optical sensors, electrochemical sensors, mechanical sensors, soil moisture sensors, and airflow sensors.